ccrawford4/ccrawford4/README.md

 ## About
 Hi, I’m Calum — a CS graduate from USF and Cloud Engineer at Handshake.
-I love backend engineering, infrastructure, and building performant systems.
+I love backend engineering, infrastructure, automation, and building performant systems.

 ### What I've been working on